BBEdit 10

 Google+

-5 July 2011, terribly early in the morning
+5 July 2011, early morning

 I was listening to Marco Arment’s show on 5by5 yesterday.
 Normally it is pretty on point, but yesterdays show seemed so wrong about Google+ I thought I’d say a few words.
 (A few of the Apple tech blogs that I read seems to be hating on Google+, seemingly because it’s from Google or because they hate social networks.
 This 5by5 show just stands out in my mind since I spent so much time listening to the damn show.)